This post is sponsored by The Woodlands Resort and Conference Center, but all thoughts and opinions are my own!

 1) Concerts at The Cynthia Woods Mitchell Pavilion

-In the interest of full disclosure, I had the pleasure of calling The Pavilion my employer for most of my time living in Texas.
+In the interest of full disclosure, I had to pleasure of calling The Pavilion my employer for most of my time living in Texas.
 However, don’t just take my word for it.
 Pollstar magazine recently ranked The Pavilion as the number 1 outdoor music amphitheater in the WORLD.
 Yes, you read that correct.
 There’s a world-class venue located in The Woodlands.
 Some of my favorite acts I’ve seen there include James Taylor, Elton John, Paramore, Bruce Springsteen, Fall Out Boy, Heart… really the list just goes on and on.
 If there’s a big tour, it’s likely that The Pavilion will host that artist.
 The Pavilion’s season runs March-November, and while the Texas summer heat is brutal, it’s well worth the visit.
 (Not to mention that the venue holds FREE events with the Houston Symphony, Houston Ballet, and Houston Grand Opera throughout its season!)

 One of the things I loved most about The Woodlands is found right there in its name: the woods!
 The town has over 160 miles of hiking/biking trails woven in throughout the town limits.
 It’s easy to ride your bike from place to place, though you may get a bit tired if you’re as out of shape as I am.
 We often used the trails near our house and having all of the trees and brush around me made the walk even more relaxing.
 The best part?
 There’s tons of wildlife in The Woodlands, and it’s likely that you’ll stumble across it on your walk.
 On our most recent trip, we saw multiple turtles, an entire family of ducks, tadpoles, snakes, and rabbits!